 Learn about this three-year program to screen, assess and improve the health of 13 communities with 150,000 residents in Minnesota and western Wisconsin.

 For information about the Penny George Institute, email us.

-Penny George at the outpatient clinic in Minneapolis.
+Penny George visits our outpatient clinic in Minneapolis.